 The Walk-and-Turn (WAT) - This test measures "divided attention," and helps the officer determine if the subject can perform simple movements while following directions.
 The subject must walk nine steps, heel-to-toe, then turn around and walk back in the same fashion.
 The officer will look for indicators of impairment during this walk, such as:

 One-Legged Stand (OLS) - This is another "divided attention" test, and it involves an officer asking the subject to stand on one foot and count out loud until they are asked to put their foot back down.
 Indicators of impairment in this test include:

-Both attorneys at Parkerson Santel, PLLC formerly served as prosecuctors, including an Assistant District Attorney General in Rutherford County.
+Both attorneys at Parkerson Santel, PLLC formerly served as prosecutors, including an Assistant District Attorney General in Rutherford County.
 They understand all facets of DUI law in our state.
-They also understand that field sobriety tests are extremely subjective and prone to incorrect evaluation of results by law enforcement officers.
+They also understand that field sobriety tests are extremely subjective and prone to an incorrect evaluation of results by law enforcement officers.
 If you have been arrested for DUI as a result of a field sobriety test, Parkerson Santel, PLLC can provide you with legal defense that will seek exoneration in your case.